Switcheo/zilswap-webapp/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

-### **Do you want to contribute to the Zilswap documentation or SDK?**
+### **Do you want to contribute to the ZilSwap documentation or SDK?**

-* Please see [https://github.com/Switcheo/zilswap/blob/master/CONTRIBUTING.md] to contribute to the Zilswap API documentation.
+* Please see [https://github.com/Switcheo/zilswap/blob/master/CONTRIBUTING.md] to contribute to the ZilSwap API documentation.

-* Please see [https://github.com/Switcheo/zilswap-sdk/blob/master/CONTRIBUTING.md] to contribute to the Zilswap Typescript SDK.
+* Please see [https://github.com/Switcheo/zilswap-sdk/blob/master/CONTRIBUTING.md] to contribute to the ZilSwap Typescript SDK.

 ### **Do you have questions about the source code?**

-Ask any question about how to use Zilswap in the [zilswap discord channel](https://discord.gg/5n8AMQH).
+Ask any question about how to use ZilSwap in the [zilswap discord channel](https://discord.gg/5n8AMQH).